• Skip to primary navigation

 There are even fun fiction books with lovable characters such as Clifford the Big Red Dog, Pete the Cat, and Curious George to make firefighters and fire safety less scary.

-We had a fire safety unit two years ago, and I’ve done a mini fire safety unit with my grandkids every fall since then.
+We had a fire safety unit three years ago, and I’ve done a mini fire safety unit with my grandkids every fall since then.
 I’ve put together many non-scary fire safety resources.
 In a post at Living Montessori Now, I share lots of ideas of great fire safety books (both nonfiction and fiction) for kids.

 2. Sing fire safety songs and study non-scary fire safety resources.